module BatStd:sig..end

 by order of evaluation means rather than by inverse order.

-For instance, g (f x)
+For instance, g (f x) means "apply f to x, then apply

-to the result."
+g to the result."
 In some circumstances, it may be more

-understandable to write this as x |> f |> g
+understandable to write this as x |> f |> g, or

 This operator may also be useful for composing sequences of